VaclavDedik/jboss-seam/examples/readme.txt

-booking/        The Seam Booking demo application for EJB 3.0 bpm/            An example using jPBM noejb/          The Seam Booking demo ported to Hibernate3
+booking/        The Seam Booking demo application for EJB 3.0 bpm/            An example using jPBM noejb/          The Seam Booking demo ported to Hibernate3 dvdstore/       The DVD Store example ported to Seam